 Indigo (Indigofera tinctoria, Family Fabaceae) is small shrub which is cultivated for blue dye which is obtained from leaves and roots of the plant.
 It is the oldest known natural dye.
 Indigo is also known as Nilika, Nila, Nili, Nilini, Nilapushpa, Ranjani, Shaaradi, Tutthaa, Attipurashadam and many other names.
 In Ayurveda, the use of its leaves, roots, and seeds are mentioned for treating various diseases.

 Neel/ Indigo is also used in preparation of various hair care products such as Neelibhringadi Taila/oil which is medicated hair oil for promoting hair growth and treating premature hair greying.

-This makes colour brown and provides base for indigo powder paste which gives blue colour to hair.
-So the combination of henna and indigo gives hair blue-black colour.
+This makes color brown and provides base for indigo powder paste which gives blue color to hair.
+So the combination of henna and indigo gives hair blue-black color.
 For preparing Indigo paste, Take Indigo leaf powder in a bowl and add water till a thick paste suitable for hair application is obtained.
 Apply this paste in hairs for 1-3 hours.
 Then wash off with plain water.

-Indigo not only colours grey hair but also cures dandruff and lice.
+Indigo not only colors grey hair but also cures dandruff and lice.
 It stimulates hair growth.
 It is non-toxic and non-allergic on skin and hair and hence safe to use.